presidenten/grafana-loki-example/README.md

   -f extra-goodies.yaml
 ```

+### Persistent storage
-Uncomment the persistant storage sections in `values.yaml` and insert your storage class to get persistance.
+Uncomment the persistent storage sections in `values.yaml` and insert your storage class to get persistance.

+### Connection to Ranchers cluster monitoring
+Uncomment the prometheus datasource for Grafana in `values.yaml`